-Files can be uploaded via your preferred file upload service, three options are available on each ordering page Wetransfer, Dropbox & Transfer Big Files or you can use your preferred method.
+Files can be uploaded via your preferred file upload service, three options are available on each ordering page Wetransfer & Dropbox or you can use your preferred method.

 If preferred after ordering online, files can be sent on a CF/SD card, a Flash Drive such as a USB Stick/Memory Stick or a CD,DVD by post (address is on the contact page) which will be returned with the prints.

-All standard UK orders are despatched by 1st Class signed for delivery, large orders tend to be sent either by Special Delivery or by courier.
+All standard UK orders are despatched by 1st Class signed for delivery, large orders tend to be sent by courier.

 UK orders up to 16x20 print sizes are sent flat and larger sizes are sent losely rolled in strong extra wide (10cm) postal tubes which keeps carriage costs down however large prints can be sent flat by courier at extra cost depending on size & number of prints ordered.

-UK Postage & Packing costs for Prints & Cards start at £4.50 for up to 6 packs of cards or 6 A4/10x8 prints and rise incrementally up to £10.50 for most large orders using Royal Mail 1st class signed for service (Non UK postage options available on checkout page).
+UK Postage & Packing costs start at £5.00 for small prints and rise incrementally using Royal Mail 1st class signed for or courier services (Non UK postage options available on checkout page).

 The option to choose to have the larger prints (over 16x20 size) sent out flat & sent by courier is available at checkout and incurs an extra charge of £5.00.

-Mount, Backing Board & Print packages UK postage costs start at £4.50 for the A4/10x8's options and rises to a maximum of £14.00 for the 28x20 & 32x24 options which have to be sent by courier (Non UK postage options available on checkout page).
+Mount, Backing Board & Print packages UK postage costs start at £5.00 for the A4/10x8's options and rises to a maximum of £16.00 for the largest sizes which have to be sent by courier (Non UK postage options available on checkout page).